jblomo/datamining290/slides/2014-04-24-Yelp-Visualization.markdown

 ## Metrics

-  + Can't improve something till you measure
+  + Can't improve something until you measure it
   + True, but have to look at and understand the data!
   + Often best way to understand data is visually
   + Having metrics you care about evident will make you focus on improving them
-  + More sophisticated your visualizations, more sophisticated your goals
+  + The more sophisticated your visualizations, the more sophisticated your goals

 ---